Eating lectin free or low lectin nuts has gotten immense attention in the past few years.

 Another nutritionally rich lectin-free nuts are sesame seeds.
 They contain nutritionally important bioactive compounds.

-Sesame seeds are a rich source of lignins, phytosterols, and poly-unsaturated fatty acids.
+Sesame seeds are a rich source of lignin, phytosterols, and polyunsaturated fatty acids.
 They have got extensive pharmacological and medicinal properties.

-Pistachio nuts are also included in lectin-free diet plan.
+Do pistachios have lectins?
+Pistachio nuts can also be included in a lectin-free diet plan.

 5. Pine nuts